-Since the first screenshots of Windows 9 Technical Preview leaked onto the web, we learned many features and changes Microsoft is planning for the next version of its operating system.
-My previous summary on the topic gathered everything that was uncovered until that date, but since then a few more informations surfaced and I’m recapping them all here.
+Since the first screenshots of Windows 10 Technical Preview leaked onto the web, we learned many features and changes Microsoft is planning for the next version of its operating system.
+My previous summary on the topic gathered everything that was uncovered until that date, but since then, a few more pieces of information surfaced and I’m recapping them all here.

-Thus far we’ve seen three different leaked versions of Windows 9: build 9821, 9834, and 9841, but build 9834 was the first and primary build that gave us the big picture.
-All of these builds are the ones Microsoft made available to partners to test the operating system, and hopefully we all have the chance to test drive the Technical Preview in a few days.
+Thus far, we’ve seen three different leaked versions of Windows 10: build 9821, 9834, and 9841, but build 9834 was the first and primary build that gave us the big picture.
+All of these builds are the ones Microsoft made available to partners to test the operating system, and hopefully, we all will have the chance to test drive the Technical Preview in a few days.
 So until then, here is all you need to know:

-There will be a Windows Insider Program that users will use to send feedbacks to Microsoft and a new toast notification will appear occasionally asking users to provide a feedback on certain tasks they are doing.
+There will be a Windows Insider Program that users will use to send feedback to Microsoft, and a new toast notification will appear occasionally asking users to provide feedback on certain tasks they are doing.

 8K resolution support

-New information shows that the partner’s version of Windows 9 will also support future displays of up to 8K pixel resolution with better handling of high DPI scaling.
-(I’m really hoping this also includes support for high DPI scaling on multiple monitor setup, because now external monitors look horrible when scaling is apply to the primary screen.)
+New information shows that the partner’s version of Windows 10 will also support future displays of up to 8K pixel resolution with better handling of high DPI scaling.
+(I’m really hoping this also includes support for high DPI scaling on multiple monitor setup because now external monitors look horrible when scaling is applied to the primary screen.)

 The File Explorer is getting some tweaks as well.
-In the latest leak we can see a new default “Home” location that replaces “This PC” when opening File Explorer.
-In Home, you’ll find your Favorites pinned locations, Frequent folders, and Recent files.
-Though, to navigate your storage drives, you will still need to go the This PC located in the left pane.
-And there is also a new Share button in the Share’s tab that works in the same way as in Windows Phone.
+In the latest leak, we can see a new default “Home” location that replaces “This PC” when opening File Explorer.
+In-Home, you’ll find your Favorites pinned locations, Frequent folders, and Recent files.
+However, to navigate your storage drives, you will still need to go to This PC, located in the left pane.
+There is also a new Share button in the Share tab that works in the same way as in Windows Phone.

-These are not the only improvements, my previous summary shows all the other pieces we learned about Windows 9, such as virtual desktops, Notification Center, the drop of Charms, windowed modern-apps, new desktop improvements with flat design, Cortana, and a lot more.
+These are not the only improvements; my previous summary shows all the other pieces we learned about Windows 10, such as virtual desktops, Notification Center, the drop of Charms, windowed modern apps, new desktop improvements with flat design, Cortana, and more.

-We’re expecting Microsoft to publicly unveil Windows 9 preview on September 30, during a special event in San Francisco.
-However the company won’t offer a live stream for the event for everyone to watch.
-According to various sources this is because Microsoft may not want too much hype about the next version of Windows, as the event is primarily aim to show what’s new to enterprises.
+We’re expecting Microsoft to publicly unveil the Windows 10 preview on September 30 during a special event in San Francisco.
+However, the company won’t offer a live stream for the event for everyone to watch.
+According to various sources, this is because Microsoft may not want too much hype about the next version of Windows, as the event primarily aims to show what’s new to enterprises.

 Well, this is all you need to know right now.
-Stay tuned that I’ll be continue my close coverage on Windows 9 as it happens.
+Stay tuned.
+I’ll continue my close coverage on Windows 10 as it happens.